Operation Jaywick: Casualties

-The oft-repeated claim that the saboteurs sank the large high speed tanker Shinkoku Maru (Sinkoku Maru in kokutai spelling) is not supported by Japanese records that clearly show the ship leaving Truk (Chuuk), Carolines Islands on the day of the attack.
+The oft-repeated claim that the saboteurs sank the large high speed tanker Shinkoku Maru (Sinkoku Maru in kokutai spelling) is not supported by Japanese records which clearly show the ship leaving Truk (Chuuk), Carolines Islands on the day of the attack.

 Subsequent operations

 Operation Jaywick was followed by Operation Rimau.
 Although three ships are sometimes claimed as sunk in this raid, no corroboration of this has been found and in all likelihood no vessels were sunk; the participants, including Lyon, were either killed in action or captured and executed.